center-for-threat-informed-defense/attack_to_veris/src/util/README.md

 | attack-type | What attack type do you want to generate. (options: all, enterprise, ics, mobile) | all |
 | task | Create new mappings, or generate navigator layers based on existing mappings data. (options: mappings, layers) | mappings |

-Generate all of the mappings attack types
+Generate all of the mappings ATT&CK types
 ```
 python make.py -attack-type all -task mappings
 ```